5 Common Mistakes When Buying an Ice Hockey Stick

 Mistake #2: Incorrect Stick Length

-Too long = worse technique, less power, incorrect lie (the blade only touches the ice with the heel)
+Too long = worse technique, less power, incorrect lie (blade only touches the ice at the heel)

-Many people buy a "standard length" and don’t adjust it.
+Many players buy a “standard length” and never adjust it.

 Stick end between chin and nose

-➡️ A custom-fitted stick saves you from technical problems from the start.
+➡️ A custom-fitted stick prevents technical problems from the start.

 ➡️ Learn more about stick length